 Broughton Tower itself no longer stands, but surprisingly much of its moat remains at the site of this once fortified place.
 We’ll say a little more about how to see it (and it is quite extensive), but first a little history…

 The tower was built as part of a fortified manor house by the Singleton family.
 No pictures or plans of it remain, but it was probably a Pele tower.
-Two of the best known examples of these in Lancashire are the huge ruin of Radcliffe Tower (see our page here) and the very well preserved Turton Tower (see our page here).
+Two of the best known examples of these in Lancashire are the huge ruin of Radcliffe Tower and the very well preserved Turton Tower.
 It was described as a ‘strong, heavy structure of stone, capable of being fortified with its surrounding moat’.
 Such buildings afforded protection from local feuds and from Scottish invaders.

 Armed disputes with neighbours were not uncommon in Lancashire in the Medieval and Tudor periods.
 Theobald Walter seized Broughton manor from Richard Singleton and it was only restored to his grandson William Singleton decades later after three separate inquisitions ruled that it had been illegally and forcibly taken.